easydoc-ai/easydoc/README.md

   4. **Copy Your API Key**:
      After the key is generated, a unique API key will be displayed.
 Copy the key to your clipboard.
   5. **Use the API Key**:
-     You can now use this API key to authenticate you r requests when interacting with the EasyDoc API.
+     You can now use this API key to authenticate your requests when interacting with the EasyDoc API.

   Make sure to keep your API key secure and do not expose it in public repositories or unauthorized places.